beyond-code-github/Superscribe/README.md

 * Hierarchical routes - stored as a tree to reduce processing
 * Composite definitions - build nested routes using others as a base
 * Programatical definition - store parts of routes as variables and build your routes using custom algorithms
-* Advanced action matching - match actions based on differing parameter names
+* Improved action matching - match actions based on parameter names as well as types
 * Concise syntax - specify nice clean routes without the weight of config.Routes.MapHttpRoute(..)
 * State-Machine based routing - an entirely new concept which gives absolute control in how routes are processed